Employers love asking interview questions about decision-making. They want to make sure you can handle pressure and react well to tough situations.

 That’s what employers look for when they ask questions about your decision-making.

-Note that it’s best to come up with an example that fits the job you’re interviewing for.
+Note: It’s best to come up with an example that fits the job you’re interviewing for.

 What key decision-making skills does this job require?
 For example, if this is a leadership role, then you should give an example of an effective decision you made using leadership skills.